 There is a relationship in place between the Service Provider and MNO allowing the AE (Originator) to request 3GPP T8 API information from the underlying 3GPP network.
 The method for establishing this relationship is outside the scope of the present document.

-If the deployment uses External Group Identifier (externalGroupId) as described in 3GPP TS29.122 [4], when ASN/MN-CSEs or ADN-AEs register with the Hosting CSE (SCS), then they use externalGroupId information to configure the externalGroupID of the corresponding <remoteCSE> or <AE> resources (see clause 6.3 when externalGroupID is configured).

-The Hosting CSE is configured with system defaults as described in clause 7.8 and/or clause 7.4.8.
+The Hosting CSE is configured with system defaults as described in clause 7.8.

 Step 1: CREATE <nwMonitoringReq> Request & Response, Subscription creation

+An Originator (AE) requests the creation of a <nwMonitoringReq> resource at the Hosting CSE.
+The request shall include the following parameter as specified in clause 9.6.64 of oneM2M TS-0001[1]:

+monitorEnable shall be set to Disabled.

-An Originator (AE) requests the creation of a <nwMonitoringReq> resource at the Hosting CSE and, if the operation is successful, the Originator receives a response message.
-And the Originator subsequently subscribes to updates of the <nwMonitoringReq> resource.
+If the operation is successful, the Originator receives a response message.
+And the Originator shall subsequently create the <subscription> resource as the child of the <nwMonitoringReq> resource to get notified of network monitoring status.

-Step 2: UPDATE <nwMonitoringReq> for enable network monitoring
+Step 2: UPDATE <nwMonitoringReq> Request for enable network monitoring

 In order to initiate a monitoring request, the Originator sends a request to update the monitorEnable attribute of the <nwMonitoringReq> resource.

-monitorEnable shall be set to the type of network monitoring request (e.g. congestion status in an area, the number of devices in an area, both congestion status and the number of devices in an area, disable).
+monitorEnable shall be set to MonitorCongestion.

 geographicArea shall be set to the geographic area where the Originator wants to retrieve an underlying 3GPP network information.

-externalGroupID shall be set to the group of interest in the request, in which case the Monitoring Event Request is for the number of group-member UEs present in the area of interest.
-The Hosting CSE gets the externalGroupID information according to the attribute externalGroupID of the resource <remoteCSE> and <AE> of the UEs which location are in the area of interest.
-If there are multiple externalGroupIDs, the Hosting CSE uses local policies to determine the value sent in this request.
-For example, the Hosting CSE may determine to send separate requests for each externalGroupID or it may determine to send this request without an externalGroupID and filter the received information.

 congestionLevel shall be set to one of following values:

 The list of congestion level(s) with exact value and specify what congestion threshold(s) the Originator wants to receive a report for.

 The list of enumerated types with values HIGH, MEDIUM and LOW that specify the type of congestion status the Originator would like to receive a report for.

+If the value of monitorStatus is set to ENABLE, the Originator shall not send an UPDATE request.

+Step 3: UPDATE <nwMonitoringReq> Response

+The Hosting CSE shall update the <nwMonitoringReq> resource and return a response to the Originator.

+If the value of monitorEnable is MonitorCongestion, and the geographicArea attribute and the congestionLevel attribute are not present, the Hosting CSE shall not process the request and shall return a response primitive with a Response Status Code indicating "BAD_REQUEST" error.

+If the value of monitorEnable is Disabled or MonitorDeviceNumber, the Hosting CSE shall not process the request and shall return a response primitive with a Response Status Code indicating "BAD_REQUEST" error.

+If the value of monitorStatus is ENABLE, the Hosting CSE shall reject the request with a Response Status Code indicating "CONFLICT" error.

-Step 3a: Process Network Status Reports Request
+Step 4: Process Network Status Reports Request

-If the monitorEnable attribute is set to “enable congestion status in an area” or “enable both number of devices and congestion status in an area”, the Hosting CSE maps the attributes of the <nwMonitoringReq> resource to the following attributes of Network Status Reports API as described in clause 7.8.
+The Hosting CSE shall map the attributes of the <nwMonitoringReq> resource to the following attributes of Network Status Reports API as described in clause 7.8.

-The Hosting CSE sets the fixed parameters with the corresponding attributes of the API (e.g. URI, monitorExpireTime, supportedFeatures).
+The Hosting CSE shall set the fixed parameters with the corresponding attributes of the API (e.g. URI, monitorExpireTime, supportedFeatures).

 geographicArea of the <nwMonitoringReq> resource shall be set to locationArea.

-If congestionLevel indicates an abstracted value for congestion level(s) (e.g. HIGH, MEDIUM or LOW), thresholdTypes shall be set to the abstracted value of the congestionLevel.
+If the congestionLevel of the <nwMonitoringReq> resource indicates an abstracted value for congestion level(s) (e.g. HIGH, MEDIUM or LOW), thresholdTypes shall be set to the abstracted value of the congestionLevel.
 If congestionLevel indicates an exact value for congestion level(s) (e.g. between 0 and 31), thresholdValues shall be set to the exact value of the congestionLevel.